Applica-Consulting/git-course/README.md

     doing = "sum"
     stuff = "yeah"
 ```
 Ok, this looks better.
 But it doesn't quite make sense.
-We don't want `doint` defined twice, and we want the
+We don't want `doing` defined twice, and we want the
 docstring to be right below the function definition:
 ```py
 def some_function():